joonhyungshin/bogapi/README.md

-# borapi
+# bogapi
-Python API for board games
+A Python framework for board games